 - Choose “Pay as you go with auto top-up” and select an amount to top-up immediately (between £10 and £50 in £5 multiples) and the amount to auto top-up later (either £20 or £40).

-- Click on “Continue” again and enter your credit or debit card details.
+- Click on “Next Page” twice, then enter your payment details.

-- You will receive an email confirming your order and another when it is available at your selected station.
+- You will receive an email confirming your order.

-- Simply touch in as the start of a normal journey at that station.
+- Simply touch in at the start of a normal journey.
 The immediate top-up will be added to your card and auto top-up will be activated.
 Unless the station was a tram stop you must remember to touch out again at the end of the journey.

 If you don’t want to use auto top-up for whatever reason, especially if you use your card infrequently, then there are a number of places to manually add credit.